Deferred Maintenance

 Deferred maintenance is postponing maintenance work to a later date due to the lack of necessary resources.

-Whether it is an unexpected issue or a routine preventive maintenance task, if you do not have sufficient resources to do it, it will have to wait.
+Whether it is an unexpected issue or a routine preventive maintenance task, if a company does not have sufficient resources to perform the task, it will have to wait.

 Examples of deferred maintenance

-Deferred maintenance can show up in a wide variety of industries and maintenance applications.
+Deferred maintenance is used in a wide variety of industries and maintenance applications.
 Let’s look at a few examples.

 Deferred maintenance in real estate